How Nonprofits and Board Members Can Respond to COVID-19

 Finances and Investments

-Q: Our organization, like many others, has suddenly gone remote.
-With everyone working from home, we are in need of information on how we can maintain fiscal controls.
-We have multiple controls in place to ensure our donors funds are handled responsibly that require two or more people.
+We have multiple controls in place to ensure our donors’ funds are handled responsibly that requires two or more people.
 Are there templates or best practices in remote work environments?
 How do we alter the procedure of two people opening the mail together?

-The first thing to note here is that anytime there is a disruption to normal business procedures, organizations need to evaluate current operating norms to decide how the crisis could impact internal controls.
-I think after this situation, a lot of us will be spending time updating policies and procedures to allow for a flexible work environment.
+A: The first thing to note here is that anytime there is a disruption to normal business procedures, organizations need to evaluate current operating norms to decide how the crisis could impact internal controls.
 Maintaining a bit of flexibility in our controls, while ensuring they maintain their proper functionality is key in disruptive times.
-That being said, Joan had several short term and long term suggestions…
+That being said, there are several short-term and long-term suggestions…

 Immediate/Very near future recommendations: